jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
 If you're like most Americans and Canadians, you're likely downright terrified.
 About getting sick, and perhaps worse, what the future holds.

-For years, North Americans suffered under bad trends: micro-management at work, antisocial behavior at home, and political hatred in government.
+For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
 Over the years, we've given Left and Right the levers of power over and over.

 No matter which we choose, Main Street wasn't happy with the results.